malawrence1020/TropicalWeatherBot/README.md

 The python version of this bot is sitting at a very early stage in development.
 Hopefully I will get time to work on transferring more functions across.

 Finally, I also intend to implement some kind of 'help' command, as this bot is now so complex that I forget half of the things it does sometimes.

+### v7: Happy belated birthday!
+This is the second major version of Lucius, with lots of new functionality and lots of older functions removed.
+Since the last release, the covid functions and some of the 1st gen weather functions have been removed.
+The hurricane and todo list functions have been rewritten.
+Extra musical abilities, a tube status function, some more dynamic timer responses, some ASC stuff and a todone list command have been added.

+The Veront Temperature model has now reached v3.0, and both the Veather and Xeather functions finally read from this model.
+The model is much more realistic than before, incorporating north-south and continential-coastal variations, as well as daily fluctuations (which were apparently missing from v2.5).
+The Veront Precipitation model is now at v2.0.
+Whilst this does not embody a realistic field, I am very happy with the results this model produces.
+The only update relative to v1.0 is the incorporation of temperature controls to allow for snowfall.
+There is as of yet no sunrise/sunset model, but this would require axial tilt/solar declination, as well as a more concrete longitude/latitude system.

+I have not touched the python version in months, as Lucius is not suited to development in Python.
+See <a href="https://github.com/NecessarilyNess/Marina">here</a> for Lucius' sister, written in Python.
+Likewise, Lucius still lacks a help command.
+Maybe he can have one for Christmas.

+Happy belated birthday Matthew!